Working together to “Help Wild Lives Live”

 The City of Cockburn’s strong focus and leadership in environmental management has enabled WA Wildlife to grow from humble beginnings to the leading wildlife organisation we are today.

-The City of Cockburn has been WA Wildlife’s primary Sponsor since 2011 and funded the construction of the WA Wildlife Hospital and the WA Wildlife Education and Training Centre.
+The City of Cockburn has been WA Wildlife’s primary Sponsor since 2011 and funded the construction of the WA Wildlife Hospital and the WA Wildlife Education and Training Centre as part of the Native ARC redevelopment project.

 Lotterywest

-Lotterywest has providing significant funding for a range of projects including fit outs of the WA Wildlife Hospital, the WA Wildlife Education and Training Centre, construction of rehabilitation and education enclosures and purchase of our education and training vehicle (2015).
+Lotterywest provided significant funding for the Native ARC redevelopment project.
+Funding was used for a range of projects including fit outs of the WA Wildlife Hospital, the WA Wildlife Education and Training Centre, construction of rehabilitation and education enclosures and purchase of our education and training vehicle (2015).

 State NRM

 State NRM provided significant funding for the Native ARC redevelopment.
-Funding was used to design and construct new seabird pre-release enclosures, small mammal enclosures, raptor flight aviaries and a marine turtle rehabilitation facility (under construction).
+Funding was used to design and construct new seabird pre-release enclosures, small mammal enclosures and a marine turtle rehabilitation facility.

 WWF